openlayers/workshop/src/doc/layers/cached.rst

 .. note::

-    The projections we used here are the only projections that ol3 knows about.
+    The projections we used here are the only projections that OpenLayers 3 knows about.
 For other projections, we need to configure the projection:

 .. code-block:: javascript